stndn0/Easy-AMM-Poses/README.md

 4. Follow the button prompts: Load -> Build -> Pack.
 5. The final packed mod will be saved to the "Packed Folder" in the project directory.

+#### Note
+If your pose happens to T-Pose in game **this has nothing to do with my tool.** Simply change your in-game location and it'll work.
+This is an issue with AMM itself and it affects all packs randomly, regardless of whether they're created by hand or automatically via EAP.

 ## Screenshots
 <p align="center">
   <img src="https://i.imgur.com/lUls3ZP.png" height="800"/>